 From selected centrally located Krakow hotels as listed under “Itinerary”.
 (Please advise your hotel at the time of booking.
 If you do not have this information now, please contact the local activity operator 24 hours prior to the start of the tour with these details).

-Alternate Location: Central stop – the bus park at 11 Powiśle Street (ul.
-Powiśle 11), situated on the opposite side of the Sheraton Hotel.
+Alternatively, make your way to Central stop – the bus park at 7 Powisle Street, situated on the opposite side of the Sheraton Grand Hotel.

 Tour concludes at the Main Market Square, Krakow.

 You will be picked up from centrally located hotels in Krakow in an air-conditioned coach.

 Visit the Jewish District of Kazimierz to explore the area which used to be inhabited by one of the most diverse Jewish communities in Europe.